Auctioning with Strategically Reticent Bidders: The

-\end{definition} This assumption essentially suggests that unobservable state information $\theta_0$ has no effect on the allocation, though it may affect the value.
-While at first sight this may appear a strong condition, it is satisfied in the most situations.
-For example, in the Vickrey auction, this assumption holds as long as the highest bidder is determined in regardless of $\theta_0$.
-Or in Myerson's optimal auction, it just additionally requires the virtual value of the winner to be always positive at $\theta_0$,
+\end{definition} In words, this condition means that uncertainty of state given the information variable $\bsigma$ will not affect the mechanism's allocation (though it may affect the bidder's values).
+Namely, the bidders' information variables are \emph{sufficient} for the mechanism $\M$ to determine the allocation.
+This is typically satisfied when $\bsigma$ does not contain too much randomness, e.g., in the fully informative case with $\Var_{\theta_i \sim \sigma_i}\big[ v_i(t_i; \theta_i) \big) \big] = 0$, information sufficiency holds for any $\M$.
+However, generally, the value does not have to be constant: In the Vickrey auction, this condition holds as long as the highest bidder is determined in regardless of the realized $\states \sim \bsigma$; In Myerson's optimal auction, it is to additionally require the virtual value of the winner to be always positive at any $\states \sim \bsigma$.

-\begin{theorem} For any IC and IR mechanism $M$ of \oldmodel{} satisfying the Indicative State assumption, its \smm{} $\bar{M}$ is \infoIC{} and IR if the allocation function given by $M$ is monotonic w.r.t. the value in the support of $\Theta$. \end{theorem}

-\begin{proof} In this proof, we adopt the similar logic as Theorem \ref{thm:expected-meta-reduce} to prove \infoIC{} by using the reduction given by Lemma \ref{thm:expost-meta}.
-So it suffices to check that $\bar{M}$ satisfies (1) dominant-strategy FD, (2) IC at any fully-revealing signal.

-(1) Since the allocation and payment are linear w.r.t. the signal according to the \smm{}, we can rewrite the dominant-strategy FD that we have for any $i\in [n]$,